Seattle / Bellevue's Choice for Personalized, Natural Rhinoplasty Results

 Why do people use the open approach versus a closed approach?
 The open approach allows Dr. Young to view the structures under the skin.
 This incredible view of the structures lets him know what effects are being done to the nasal anatomy.

-In the closed approach, the incisions are located inside the nose and the nostrils are hidden from view.
+In the closed approach, the incisions are located inside the nose, and the nostrils are hidden from view.
 The closed approach is favored by some people because the incision is made on the inside.
-However, the closed approach limits the view on the structures.
+However, the closed approach limits the view of the structures.
 At our Seattle Bellevue office, we prefer and mostly perform the open approach.

 Popularity of Rhinoplasty